Practicing inclusivity

 As a team, educate yourselves about microaggression in the workplace and reflect on the impact of your actions.

-Include transcripts or captions for team videos.
+Include transcripts or captions for videos.

 When someone exits the team, don't recycle the same job description for the next hire.
 Consider the skills already present on your team, and hire to fill gaps and maximize diversity.